Bradfield/algos/book/lists/implementing-an-unordered-list.md

 For example, consider the collection of items shown below.
 It appears that these values have been placed randomly.

-![Items Not Constrained in Their Physical Placement](figures/random-items.png)
+![Items not constrained in their physical placement](figures/random-items.png)

 If we can maintain some explicit information in each item, namely the location of the next item, then the relative position of each item can be expressed by simply following the link from one item to the next:

-![Relative Positions Maintained by Explicit Links.](figures/explicit-links.png)
+![Relative positions maintained by explicit links](figures/explicit-links.png)

 It is important to note that the location of the first item of the list must be explicitly specified.
 Once we know where the first item is, the